google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 Luxe Grill Digital

-The Luxe Grill Digital offers a clean, streamlined button layout and display, and a good temperature reading range of between -40 and 450 degrees Fahrenheit.
-It shuts off automatically after 10 minutes of inactivity to conserve its battery.
+The Luxe Grill Digital offers a clean, streamlined button layout and display, and a good temperature reading range between -40 and 450 degrees Fahrenheit.
+To conserve its battery, it shuts off automatically after 10 minutes of inactivity.

 1. Includes a protective sleeve